crypticminds/ColdStorage/README.md

 > Examples can be found here :-
 > <https://github.com/crypticminds/coldstorageexamples>

+### For detailed description of each component, usage and examples check the [wiki](https://github.com/crypticminds/ColdStorage/wiki)

 ## Setup

 *  Add kotlin-kapt gradle plugin to **app build.gradle** file